RobotExMachina/Machina.NET/README.md

 // Load assembly
 using BRobot;

-// Instantiate a new Robot
+// Instantiate a new Robot object
 Robot bot = new Robot();

 // Do real-time streaming